abyanramzi/yolov7-thermal-rgb-bird-detection/README.md

 We evaluate the model performance using a **confusion matrix**.

 ### 🔎 Confusion Matrix
-Below is the confusion matrix from our experiment:
+Below is our confusion matrix format:

 ![Confusion Matrix](paper/figures/confusion_matrix.jpg)
 *Figure 3.
 Confusion matrix for bird detection.*